'Edge Of Luxury Living:' Contemporary Mansion With Views Of GWB, Lady Liberty Lists For $4.5M

 “This modern home is a once-in-a-lifetime type of property,” Nabhan said.
 “The views are breathtaking.
 It belongs in Beverly Hills.”

-The six-level home, which is situated on a bluff, was built in 2022 and includes five bedrooms, 4.5 bathrooms, and sits on a quarter-acre lot.
+The six-level home, which is situated on a bluff, was completed in 2024 and includes five bedrooms, 4.5 bathrooms, and sits on a quarter-acre lot.
 The exclusive enclave echoes the modern brilliance of the California Coast and served as the set of a music video in early September.

 Floor-to-ceiling windows, a rooftop deck, four balconies, multiple lounges, an outdoor kitchen, and an infinity pool overlook perfectly capture views of the George Washington Bridge and the Statue of Liberty.